NileshChandekar/rhosp16_2_sw_raid/README.md

 * Set the flavor as well,

 ```
-openstack flavor set --property "capabilities:raid_level"="1"  0f8deb91-2a64-4025-a75e-f70e28e89491
+openstack flavor set \
+--property "capabilities:raid_level"="1"  \
+0f8deb91-2a64-4025-a75e-f70e28e89491
 ```

-* Now at this moment the nodes should be in **available** state. [note down the previous step we manually moved nodes to manage state]
+* Now at this moment the nodes should be in **available** state. [note down in the previous step we manually moved nodes to manage state]

 ```
 +--------------------------------------+-----------------------------+--------------------------------------+-------------+--------------------+-------------+